-Alongside this process, the Environment Agency also contacted all of the organisations named within the Act as Specified Interests (plus additional organisations as directed by Defra) to make them aware of the application to expand the FSA, offer meetings to discuss the proposal and any concerns they had on behalf of their residents or members, and to understand what process they would need to go through in order to consider the proposal.
+As described in our response to point 8, the Environment Agency contacted all of the organisations named within the Act as Specified Interests (plus additional organisations as directed by Defra) to make them aware of the application to expand the FSA.
 These parties are listed in Section 8.1 of the Application.
 All of these parties, with the exception of Maidstone Borough Council represent members of upstream communities, to a greater or lesser extent.

-The organisations have gone through their own processes to ensure that they understand the impact of the proposal on their residents or members.
+These organisations have gone through their own processes to ensure that they understand the impact of the proposal on their residents or members.
+It is worth noting that many of these organisations are flood risk management authorities under the Flood and Water Management Act 2010.

-It was hoped that by carrying out this pre-consultation, the Environment Agency could understand and resolve or mitigate any concerns prior to submitting the Application to the Minister.
+It was hoped that by carrying out pre-consultation, the Environment Agency could understand and resolve or mitigate any concerns prior to submitting the Application to the Minister.